 Digital Input circuits are typically wired to eight-position, detachable connectors.
 Individual pairs are wired horizontally to adjacent terminals.
-The positive lead of the digital circuit to be monitored must be connected to the left side terminal labeled "+".
-The common, or return, lead of the digital circuit must be connected to the right side terminal labeled "-".
+For the sake of consistency the positive lead of the digital circuit to be monitored should be connected to the left side terminal.
+The common, or return, lead of the digital circuit should be connected to the right side terminal.